CodeSwifterGit/CodeSwifterStarter-CSharp-Angular-Auth0/README.md

 - If you've created a load balancer, [configure it to use SSL Termination](https://www.digitalocean.com/docs/networking/load-balancers/how-to/ssl-termination/).
 In other words, it will decrypt SSL traffic using the certificate and forward it to your Kubernetes cluster's node(s) unencrypted through the private network.
 (Sidenote: Since the traffic from the load-balancer to your nodes is happening inside your private network, it doesn't matter if it is unencrypted). **Make sure to redirect port 443 to 30080** (listed as **nodePort in the yaml** file, **or change it to fit your needs**).
 Also make sure to **change the health port** in your load balancer, so it can check health of your nodes periodically.
 - In the zone editor (on Digital Ocean the navigate to **Networking, Domains, select your domain**), **add A record for your domain**, and let it **point to your load-balancer**.

+#### Customizing CRUD operations using CodeSwifter Editor

+There are five customization methods, not mutually excluded.

+1. You can use Property Scope do determine where property will be rendered.
+The options are:

+- Base Domain Class (where all properties which generate database column should be put, also this class is used for creating records)
+- Domain Class (where navigation properties will be rendered)
+- Lookup Class (should be selected if property will be sent from backend to frontend)
+- Update Class (should be selected if property will be sent from frontend to backend as part of the update)

+2. If Property Scope is set up not to render properties into Base Domain Class nor Domain Class, you can tick "Do not generate database column" and provide a getter expression, which should be defined as an expression, the same way you would write it in your backend class.
+For example "Quantity \* Price \* (1 + Vat/100)".
+3. All classes are rendered as partial, so by creating a separate file, you can put custom code there.
+I suggest using naming convention ClassName.Custom.cs.
+4. DynamicQueryManager is the base class for all inherited QueryManagers (for example ContactQueryManager), and it contains a number of virtual methods/functions which can be overriden.
+I've created a commit in our sample repository which you can find at [https://github.com/CodeSwifterGit/adwenture-works/commit/201db0618b56dea3421510b0bcde8ae34e307ca2](https://github.com/CodeSwifterGit/adwenture-works/commit/201db0618b56dea3421510b0bcde8ae34e307ca2)
+5. CodeSwifter allows you to import templates.
+Once imported, you can modify them however you want.
+For me, that is the preferred method.
+For example, if you want to add some dependency injection into query managers, you would change template named EntityQueryManager.
+6. Lastly, if you need even more customization, you can fork the boilerplate repository, change things there, amend your templates accordingly, update boilerplate connection in your CodeSwifter project ([https://codeswifter.com/website/account/repos](https://codeswifter.com/website/account/repos)) and regenerate the code.

 ### Boilerplate Project Support

 If you find a bug, or want to request a feature that can be beneficial for other users too, please create an issue in this repository, or fork this repository and create a pull request.